Anytime-valid sequential testing for elicitable functionals via supermartingales: Sequential testing via supermartingales

-In implementing this idea one is faced with three key issues: \begin{enumerate} \item The problem \eqref{eq_GROW} optimizes over the set of all test supermartingales.
+given the observed data $X_1,\ldots,X_T$, where $Q$ is a suitable distribution.
+As we will see, $Q$ need not itself be the only element of $\Hcal_1$, or even belong to $\Hcal_1$ at all.
+It is a purely computational device used to guide the choice of $W$.
+In implementing this idea, one is faced with three key issues: \begin{enumerate} \item The problem \eqref{eq_GROW} optimizes over the set of all test supermartingales.
 Solving it requires a description of this set, or of a sufficiently rich subset. \item A suitable distribution $Q$ has to be specified. \item One has to actually solve \eqref{eq_GROW}, at least numerically, and ideally derive performance guarantees with respect to the set $\Hcal_1$ of alternatives. \end{enumerate} In this paper, we consider null hypotheses $\Hnull$ based on elicitable functionals and identifiable functionals, which admit large families of explicit test supermartingales.
 This addresses \ref{issue_1}.
 In order to address \ref{issue_2} we focus on distributions $Q$ which are not fixed in advance but rather learned in an online fashion as more and more data is observed.
 This idea has recently also been explored by \cite{wau_ram_20}.
 Having dealt with \ref{issue_1} and \ref{issue_2}, the GRO criterion becomes a concrete optimization problem which we solve using methods from Online Convex Optimization (OCO).
 A key feature of this approach is that OCO methods come with asymptotic performance guarantees in the form of regret bounds.
 We employ these bounds to show that the resulting tests have asymptotic power one under a large composite nonparametric alternative hypothesis $\Hcal_1$, in the sense that we obtain a test supermartingale which tends to infinity with probability one under every distribution in $\Hcal_1$.
-Consequently, if the true data distribution is some element of $\Hcal_1$ then any test $\tau$ of the form \eqref{eq:test-smg-test} is guaranteed to eventually reject the null: $P( \tau < \infty) = 1$ for all $P \in \Hcal_1$.
-This addresses \ref{issue_3}.
+Consequently, if the true data distribution is some element of $\Hcal_1$ then any test $\tau_0$ of the form \eqref{eq:test-smg-test} is guaranteed to eventually reject the null: $P( \tau_0 < \infty) = 1$ for all $P \in \Hcal_1$.
+This power guarantee addresses \ref{issue_3}.